-Note: Due to recent storm damage, the viewing hide at Sandfly Bay is closed until further notice.
+Note: Due to storm damage and safety issues the viewing hide at Sandfly Bay has been removed.

 Sandfly Bay has a significant colony of yellow-eyed penguins/hoiho.
 To view the penguins, a marked track leads up to a public viewing hide near the southern end of the beach.
 Do not linger on the beach or around the rocks, if the penguins feel threatened they will not come ashore.
 The best viewing time is late afternoon or early evening.